nguyentlucas/reproducing_bioinformatics/README.md

 # reproducing_bioinformatics
 A personal project on retraining myself on bioinformatic techniques.
-This repository will also serve as a guide to make those bioinformatic techniques accessible to beginners in the field.

 ---
+My first semester in the bioinformatic program at Georgia Tech was truly challenging, but I learned so much.
+I was inspired to start my own project to improve my fluency in the bioinformatics.
+This is the first project which focuses on basic bioinformatic techniques which are drawn from what I learned but molded by my personal curiosity in bioinformatic.

+This is the start of my journey of publishing my work on github, and there will be more projects to come.